kekik/rails-pretty-logger/README.md

 # Rails::Pretty::Logger
-Pretty Logger is a logging framework which can be checked from its page, and also you can also debug easily with highlight method.
+Pretty Logger is a logging framework which can be checked from webpage, and also you can also debug easily with highlight method.
+You can also override logger class woth Pretty logger so you can keep hourly logs, which can be limited as you wish.

 ## Usage
 visit http://your-webpage/rails-pretty-logger/dashboards/ then choose your environment, which you want to check and also you can set date range for narrowing down  your logs.